-Failure to meet any of the requirements noted above will necessitate a resource consent application to the Council for the AUP yard infringement.
+Failure to meet any of the requirements noted above will necessitate an application for resource consent to be made to the Council for the AUP yard infringement.

+Residents Association

+Lots 1-208 are served or serviced by a number of common property assets, which for so long as they are a registered proprietor of that Lot, the owners of Lots 1-208 must be members of the established common entity that is jointly responsible and liable for the ongoing operation, maintenance and repair of the shared common assets located within the common areas including (but not limited to):

+Lot 57 (Community Hub);

+Walking and cycling tracks;

+Jointly Owned Access Lots (JOALs);

+Stormwater Management Devices;

+Lighting; and

+Bush Protection Covenants

-The owners of Lots identified in Table 1 within condition 190 above, shall, at all times when registered as proprietors of the lots:
+The owners of Lots identified in Table 1 within condition 296 of resource consent SUB60449974, must, at all times when registered as proprietors of the lots:

-be and remain members of any legal entity set up by condition 170; and
+be and remain members of any legal entity set up by condition 292 of resource consent SUB60449975; and

-comply with the obligations applying to the lot owners as members of the legal entity, recognising that the legal entity is required to maintain, manage and operate the facilities on the common areas in accordance with all relevant resource and other consents and all statutory.
+comply with the obligations applying to the lot owners as members of the legal entity, recognising that the legal entity is required to maintain, manage and operate the facilities on the common areas and all protected vegetation areas in accordance with all relevant resource and other consents and all statutory obligations.

+Fire Fighting Water Supply

-At the time a building consent application is submitted for the dwellings it must be demonstrated that fire-fighting water supply will be provided in accordance with NZFS Fire Fighting Water Supplies CoP SNZ 4509:2008If an alternative fire-fighting water supply is to be provided, written approval of that system from Fire and Emergency New Zealand must be provided with the building consent application.
-The fire-fighting water supply provided must be maintained and retained as long as a habitable building is located within the site
+At the time an application for building consent is submitted to the Council for the dwellings it must be demonstrated that fire-fighting water supply will be provided in accordance with NZFS Fire Fighting Water Supplies CoP SNZ 4509:2008.
+If an alternative fire-fighting water supply is to be provided, written approval of that system from Fire and Emergency New Zealand must be provided with the building consent application.
+The fire-fighting water supply provided must be maintained and retained as long as a habitable building is located within the site.

+Telecommunications

+“Future owners of Lot(s) X, Y, and Z are advised that a physical telecommunication connection has not been provided to Lot(s) X, Y, and Z, and if such services are required, the full cost of providing and maintaining these services will be met by the owners.
+This cost may include the installation of equipment to the utility providers and Council requirements and any growth or other applicable charges.”

+Advice Note:

+Consent Notice G is only required to be registered where telecommunications are provided via wireless means.

+Wastewater Servicing

+A wastewater system design proposal by a suitably qualified and experienced wastewater engineer must be submitted at the time of the land use and building consent applications for the site development (or only the latter if no land use consent application is required).
+The design must be prepared by an experienced wastewater engineer and meet relevant Council standards.

+The proposed final design proposal and plans for each Lot development must be undertaken by or reviewed by a suitably experienced geotechnical engineer who has experience with on-site wastewater disposal system designs and TP58 design standards.
+The geotechnical design or review must be provided with the wastewater system design proposal to Council prior to its construction..
+The geotechnical assessment must specifically include: